 Moreover, as one of the essential sectors in Malaysia, it is important for your business to be able to operate smoothly without any potential hindrance such as cross-contamination among your employees that can put a disruption in your operations.

 Sanitises shoes soles to prevent spread of germs before entering the premises

 A survey by Initial Hygiene reveals that 3 in 5 claim washroom hygiene affects their productivity.
 Hence, as the vary of washroom standard between office and manufacturing facilities, the washroom in the manufacturing facility should be clean and provide the right provisions for employees while office washrooms need to safeguard the business image.

-When customers or suppliers arrive at a facility, the reception is often their first point of contact and an important reflection of your company.
-Ensure they are welcomed into a clean and hygienic environment which will reflect well on the hygiene standards of your factory facility.
+The reception is an important reflection of your company as it is often the first point of contact for customers and suppliers.
+Ensure they are well maintained to welcome your visitors into a clean and hygienic environment.
 High-touch surfaces such as reception counters and door handles harbour bacteria which can cause skin infections, food poisoning and respiratory diseases.

 Communal areas where employees gather are great spaces to build hygiene awareness and to promote a cleaner, safer workplace.

 Don't feel like talking?
 Just send us a message to secure your appointment today

 Germs can remain on surfaces such as production lines for up to 48 hours and can increase the risk of cross-contamination from surface to hands.